Mal McMartin

 Malcolm (Mal) McMartin (born 1944) is an Australian former rugby league footballer who played in the 1960s and 1970s.

 Playing career

 McMartin started his first grade career at the Penrith Panthers in 1968.
-He remained there for four seasons between 1968-1971.
-He then joined Balmain for two seasons between 1972-1973.
+He remained there for four seasons between 1968 and 1971.
+He then joined Balmain for two seasons between 1972 and 1973.

-He finished his career at the Parramatta Eels for two seasons between 1974-1975 and often played with his identical twin brother, John McMartin.
+He finished his career at the Parramatta Eels for two seasons between 1974 and 1975 and often played with his identical twin brother, John McMartin.